Guide to the Examination of Research Students

 The examiners should then arrange with the Chair of the Examining Board for the completion and signature of the final form (Result Form).
 The appropriate recommendation option should be indicated be means of ticking the relevant box.
 If corrections are required, the external examiner will normally be required to scrutinise the corrections on behalf of the Examining Board unless otherwise indicated.
 The examiners and the Chair of the Examining Board should sign the Result Form and the Chair should ensure that the form is dated.

-The student should be invited to re-enter the room and the Chair should inform the student of the recommendation of the Examining Board.
+The student should be invited to re-enter the room and the Chair should inform the student of the recommendations of the Examining Board.
 The Chair should explain the implications of the recommendation and clearly indicate any dates for providing corrections or for re-submitting the thesis as well as identifying which examiner will be responsible for approving corrections (if applicable).
+The student must be asked to confirm that they understand the outcome and have to opportunity to seek clarification from the Chair on any feedback.

-[2] This section allows External Examiners to report any issues of concern or good practice during the Examination Process.
+*This section allows External Examiners to report any issues of concern or effective practice during the Examination Process.
 This information is relayed directly to the Chair of the Progression and Awards Board to take any necessary action and/or report to the Progression and Awards Board.
-The Chair of the Progression and Awards Board will write to the Examiner concerned on the outcome of considering the issue of concern or good practice.
+The Chair of the Progression and Awards Board will write to the Examiner concerned on the outcome of considering the issue of concern or effective practice.

-19. Informing the Progression and Awards Board
+17. Informing the Progression and Awards Board

-After the oral examination is completed and all sections of the Report and Result Forms have been signed, the Chair should ensure that the original Report and Result Forms are sent to Education Services immediately.
+After the examination is completed and all sections of the Report and Result Forms have been signed, the Chair should ensure that the original Report and Result Forms are sent to Academic Services immediately.
 The viva outcome should also be recorded on the Research Management System.
 The recommendation of the Examining Board must be presented to the Progression and Awards Board for ratification before a result letter can be prepared.
 Once confirmation that all conditions have been met is received, the student will be informed by Education Services of the formal outcome of the examination.

-20. Disputes Between Examiners on Recommendation
+18. Disputes Between Examiners on Recommendation

-22. Outcomes of Examination for Each Degree
+20. Outcomes of Examination for Each Degree

-22.1 Outcomes for Degree of Doctor of Philosophy (PhD)
+20.1 Outcomes for Degree of Doctor of Philosophy (PhD)

 1. Pass - no corrections